everops-mat/mek-git/README.md

 # mek-git
 A tcl wrapper for git

-This is my `literate' attempt at a tcl git wrapper.
+This is my `literate` attempt at a tcl git wrapper.
 The main purpose is to prevent me from doing commits in `main' branches AND to also add a few helpful git commands that I run.
 For example: